Working in the U.S. #2

 A beautifully illustrated book Read My Pins: Stories from a Diplomat’s Jewel Box by Harper Collins publishers accompanies the exhibition and will be available for sale at the Davis.
 The publication, authored by Secretary Albright, reveals the full story behind the collection, and illustrates its best examples.

-The exhibition was organized by the Museum of Arts and Design in New York, with generous support for the original exhibition provided by Bren Simon and for the exhibition catalogue by St. John Knits.
+Read My Pins: The Madeleine Albright Collection has been organized by the Museum of Arts and Design.
+Generous support for this exhibition was provided by Bren Simon and for the exhibition catalogue by St. John Knits.

 Photo credit: Serpent pin, circa 1860.
 Designer unknown.
 Photo by John Bigelow Taylor.